 I can’t emphasize this enough: You have to ensure the data submitted is accurate and accurately published.
 You can’t assume that because you’ve done it right once means you don’t have to look at it ever again.

-As online grocery sales are headed for the $100 billion mark, there’s a real opportunity to get a greater share of wallet through online grocery optimization and being smart about what you do with search.
+As online grocery sales are said to make up 11.2% of total US grocery sales by 2023, there’s a real opportunity to get a greater share of wallet through online grocery optimization and being smart about what you do with search.
 But if you get complacent and take your eye off the ball, no retail SEO strategy in the world will get you good results.

 We help global brands win on the digital shelf worldwide with the analytics and strategic approach outlined in this article.
 Book a free demo to see how we can help you scale your digital shelf success.